octoenergy/public-conventions/python.md

     calls.

+### <a name="test-module-names-unit">Test module names for unit and integration tests</a>

+The file path of a unit (or integration) test module should mirror the structure of the application module it's testing.

+Eg `octoenergy/path/to/something.py` should have tests in `tests/unit/path/to/test_something.py`.

+### <a name="test-module-names-functional">Test module names for functional tests</a>

+The file path of a functional test module should adopt the same naming as the _use-case_ it is testing.
+Don't mirror the name of an application module.

+Eg The "direct registration" journey should have functional tests in somewhere like `tests/functional/consumersite/test_direct_registration.py`.

 ### <a name="test-class-structure">Test class structure</a>

-The folder path of a unit (or integration) test module should mirror the structure of the module it's testing.
-Eg `octoenergy/path/to/something.py` should have tests in `tests/unit/path/to/test_something.py`.

-For each function/class being tested, use a test class to group its tests.
+For each object being tested, use a test class to group its tests.
 Eg:

 ```python
 from somewhere import some_function